 Private instruction is the foundation of a sound musical education.
 At NEC Prep, the depth and expertise of our faculty assure a great match for our students' individual needs.
 Private lessons of 30, 45, and 60 minutes are offered for students of all levels (including beginners!).
-Prospective jazzand brass students must set up an audition or placement interview with their respective department chair (David Zoffer for Jazz and Eden MacAdam-Somer for CI), who will advise each student personally regarding an appropriate studio teacher placement and path of study.
-For information on teacher placement interviews and scheduling an appointment with your department chair, please contact the Prep office.
+Prospective jazzand brass students must set up an audition or placement interview with their respective department chair or coordinator, who will advise each student personally regarding an appropriate studio teacher placement and path of study.
+For information on teacher placement interviews and scheduling an appointment for Jazz or CI, please contact the Prep office.

 For information on how to get started, please click here.
 Private lessons can begin at any time during the school year.

 David Zoffer, Jazz Department Chair

 The Preparatory School jazz program develops skills necessary for understanding the jazz tradition of improvisation.
 Repertoire studied will include classic and contemporary jazz literature as well as its African and European roots.
 Classes will involve ear training, composing, writing, singing, and playing of materials.

 Students in our Jazz program participate in all or a combination of the below offerings.

 - Jazz Private Lessons